Pandey-Pankaj/CompNeuroTools/README.md

 # ModelDevelopment-BrainResearch
 This repository maintains the machine and deep learning model for Brain Research.
+There are four major components in the deep learning research.

+1. Dataset
+2. Architecture
+3. Components of Architecture
+4. Loss Function
+5. Optimization

 The list encompasses the following projects and will be growing.

 1. Brain2text
 2. Brain2image